-There are a number of provincial food policies, regulations and guidelines in British Columbia that support healthy eating.
-The Guidelines for Food and Beverage Sales in BC Schools and Informed Dining are examples of provincial food policies that support healthy eating at food service establishments.
+There are several provincial food policies, regulations and guidelines in British Columbia that support healthy eating.
+The Guidelines for Food and Beverage Sales in BC Schools and Informed Dining are examples of provincial food policy initiatives that support healthy eating at schools and food service establishments.
 Food policy at the federal level also supports healthy eating.
-Examples of federal food policy include food labelling and advertising regulations, Eating Well with Canada’s Food Guide, and the Food and Drug Regulations.
+Examples of federal food policy include food labelling and advertising regulations, Canada’s Food Guide, and the Food and Drug Regulations.

 Informed Dining in Health Care